-

 To what degree is conditionality an accepted market feature on acquisitions?

-Almost every M&A project in Taiwan has conditions to closing.
-Customary conditions include shareholders’ approval, governmental approval, no material adverse change, accuracy in representations and warranties, and satisfactory due diligence results.
+Almost every M&A project in Taiwan has conditions to closing and it largely depends on the bargaining power of the parties.
+Customary conditions include required corporate approval, governmental approval, no material adverse change, accuracy in representations and warranties, and satisfactory due diligence results.
 It is also common to add additional closing conditions for special circumstances, such as rectification of any deficiencies discovered during due diligence.

 -